iwilliams83/api-mini-project-dumbo-web-060418/README.md

 # API Mini Project Guidelines

-Today, we'll be building out a small Rails API with a parner!
+Today, we'll be building out a small Rails API with a partner!
 Remember to use pairing best practices as you go through the assignment.

 ## Before you start coding...